luongnv89/voice-cloner/README.md

 # VoiceCloner: Text-to-Speech with Voice Cloning

-VoiceCloner is a Python class that uses the Coqui TTS library to clone a specific voice and generate speech in that voice.
+VoiceCloner is a Python library that uses the Coqui TTS library to clone a specific voice and generate speech in that voice.
 It supports multilingual text-to-speech, customizable playback speed, and saving audio files with timestamped filenames.
+It also includes command-line interface (CLI) tools for easy usage.

 ---